History of Parkers Creek and Environs

 Life in the region before European contact.
 Native peoples used this land during the Late Archaic period (3000–1000 BCE), the Terminal Archaic period (1000 BCE), and the Early Woodland period (1000–300 BCE).
 Archeological studies suggest that the area was primarily used for temporary hunting camps rather than for year-round settlements.
 Larger population groups were located along the Patuxent River.

 European settlement (1650–1730).
 Early in this period, English landholdings in the Parkers Creek area were established.
-Parkers Creek was named after William Parker, one of the original founders of Anne Arundel County.
-In 1651 he was granted a 600-acre tract known as Parkers Cliffs.
-William Parker returned to England and the land he owned in Calvert County was left to his nephew, George Calvert.
-The earliest patents were granted for land on the north side of the creek in the area known as Warrington just south of Dares Beach.
-The tract called Gary's (or Garey's) Chance was granted south of Parkers Creek in 1666.
+Parkers Creek was named after William Parker, an early settler in Anne Arundel County.
+In 1658 he was granted a 600-acre tract known as Parkers Clifts that included the creek.
+Other patents were granted for cliff-front land in the neighborhood from 1651 to 1666.

 As the seventeenth century came to a close, much of the land in Calvert County had been settled and was in agricultural production.
 In 1722, the seat of Calvert County government was moved to a tract of land known as Williams' Old Fields, in the Parkers Creek watershed, and renamed Prince Frederick after the eldest son of King George II.
 The archeologist Matthew Reeves found archaeological evidence of only one site on ACLT land from this time period, indicating a small farm.